What is the Works & Services Department, and what do they do?

 • If a tree has fallen across the road or a hazard to road users is identified, please call the Shire Administration Office immediately on (08) 9780 4200 (an after-hours service is available using the same number).

-If you would like to know what we are getting up to, you can view our latest notices below.
+If you would like to know what we are getting up to, you can view our latest Advice of Works below.

 Advice of Works